harishashok/R/README.md

 helpMaps and helpPlots -- Contains the script for plots, generating geographic maps and heat maps Library used -- ggplot2, ggmap, maps

+helpPlots2 -- contains additional plots for worldmaps and barcharts